thewca/wca-regulations/wca-regulations_2012.md

 - B1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - B1a) The competitor is not permitted an inspection period.
-    - B1b1) The competitor must supply his own blindfold.
+    - B1b1) The competitor shall supply his own blindfold.
-  - B1d) The competitor must use a tiled, stickered, or painted puzzle without textures or markings that distinguish the pieces.
+  - B1d) The competitor shall use a tiled, stickered, or painted puzzle without textures or markings that distinguish the pieces.
 - B2) Starting the attempt:
   - B2a) The judge shall reset the timer and stopwatch.
-  - B2b) The competitor must place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+  - B2b) The competitor shall place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
   - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
   - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
     - B2d1) The competitor removes the cover from the puzzle after starting the timer.